Book your Japan Tour!

 Streets Shibu Onsen

-Here is a step by step guide on how you can visit the Snow Monkey Pass from Tokyo in one day.
-If you don't want the hassle of changing trains and dealing with timetables, we recommend booking your guide in advance which is convenient and worry-free.
-Click to book your Snow Monkey Park experience for one day.
+Here is a step-by-step guide on how you can visit the Snow Monkey Park from Tokyo in one day.
+If you don’t want the hassle of changing trains and dealing with timetables, we recommend booking your guide in advance, which is convenient and worry-free.
+Book your Snow Monkey Park experience for one day.

 Tokyo to Nagano by Hokuriku Shinkansen

-If you have a Japan Rail Pass then go the JR counters and make a seat reservation for your chosen day and time from Tokyo to Nagano.
+If you have a Japan Rail Pass, then go to the JR counters and make a seat reservation for your chosen day and time from Tokyo to Nagano.
 The earlier you go, the better.

 The journey takes roughly an hour and a half.